samhocevar/wincompose/README.md

 <kbd>o</kbd> + <kbd>"</kbd>, and **♥** is obtained using <kbd>&lt;</kbd>
 \+ <kbd>3</kbd>.

-I wrote WinCompose because I found none of the alternatives (FreeCompose, CKFW, AllChars or Unichars) to be satisfying.
+The authors wrote WinCompose because none of the alternatives (FreeCompose, CKFW, AllChars or Unichars) were found to be satisfying.

 Download latest: [WinCompose 0.6.13](https://github.com/samhocevar/wincompose/releases/download/v0.6.13/WinCompose-Setup-0.6.13.exe) (December 12, 2014)
 -----------------------------------